gaborvecsei/Color-Tracker/README.md

 # Color Tracker

-Color tracking module for easy object tracking based on colors :art:.
+Easy to use color tracking package for object tracking based on colors :art:.

 ## Samples